ivineetm007/Fall-detection/mrfd/Readme.md

 If you use any other object detector model from the tensorflow detection [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1_detection_zoo.md).
 Specify the checkpoint path in ```config.py``` by changing the value of ```detector_model_path```.
 ##### Tracking
 Run the following command to track and save the coordinates of the tracked person in the .csv files.
 These files will be saved at ```<root_path>/Thermal_track/csv```.
-You can download the [csv files](#tracked-files) provided in the google drive and place it the same location.
+You can download the [csv files](#tracked-files) provided in the google drive and place it at the same location.
 These csv files are further used to perform experiments.
 ```
 python person_tracking.py
 ```